omar0801/fpga-image-pipeline/README.md

 ---

-Made by Omar Barouni – BEng Electrical & Electronic Engineering
+Made by Omar Barouni – BEng Electrical and Electronic Engineering